 Run some MSN ads to ask questions.

-I’ve been finding huge success with msn ads, to start a conversation with an open ended question.
-An example could be — I’m digging into the pains of the xxxx industry.
+I’ve been finding huge success with MSN ads, to start a conversation with an open-ended question.
+An example could be — I’m digging into the pains of the XXXX industry.
 Can I ask you what’s the most frustrating part of your day?

 Or – what’s the biggest frustration you’ve been dealing with over the last 3 months?

 This gets the conversation going, and from there, the objective is to get as much detail about this pain.
 For me, that’s always getting the person on the phone.
-And if you can get that person on the phone with a small micro commitment like – you sound very knowledgeable, do you mind if we set up a 5 minute phone call where you can tell me more about this?
+And if you can get that person on the phone with a small micro commitment like – you sound very knowledgeable, do you mind if we set up a 5-minute phone call where you can tell me more about this?

 You’d be surprised by how many people will take you up on this offer.
-And of course, once you get them on the phone, the objective is to build rapport, and have them stay on for as long as you possibly can.
+And of course, once you get them on the phone, the objective is to build rapport and have them stay on for as long as you possibly can.
 I’ve found some of my best ideas after 45 minutes of being on the call.
 My best calls could even be learning about their business for 30 minutes and going as long as I can.
 If that’s a problem for you because you only have so many hours in the day, you can guide the conversation towards the pain points faster.
 I’ll go more into this further down in this post.

 Cold Email outreach

 The other thing you can do with your email contacts is simple.
 Start a cold email campaign.
-For my crypto traders, I was able to buy a list of bitcoin investors, but I also found that hiring a VA or using your current personal assistant to build a list of 15 potential customers daily in linkedin was just as successful or than using my email list.
+For my crypto traders, I was able to buy a list of bitcoin investors, but I also found that hiring a VA or using your current personal assistant to build a list of 15 potential customers daily in LinkedIn was just as successful or as using my email list.
 For the most part, you want to make sure your email contains a person’s name.
-You don’t want to be sending emails to firstname.lastname@example.org, because they’ll only get deleted.
-Spend some time to find the appropriate person in the organisation to speak to.
+You don’t want to be sending emails to email@example.com, because they’ll only get deleted.
+Spend some time to find the appropriate person in the organization to speak to.
 That person should obviously be the person that will make the buying decision for your potential software.

 The email that I generally use goes along the lines of this one, which is the actual template I used to contact my crypto traders.